amarula/dyndesign/docs/class_builder.md

 ## Global Configuration

-The Global Configuration settings can apply to either Unscoped Configuration or Dependency Configuration.
-The former encompasses settings that globally affect how a class is built, while the latter comprises settings that specifically govern the addition of Class Dependencies.
+The Global Configuration Settings can fall into two categories: Unscoped Configuration settings, which encompass configurations that globally affect the way a class is constructed, and Dependency Configuration settings, which include configurations that specifically govern the addition of Class Dependencies.

-Each Global Setting can be configured using one of four methods:
+There are four ways to configure each Global Setting:

 - **Globally**: This means that the setting will be applied to all classes that are configured using dynconfig from the point where the setting is set using `dynconfig.set_global`.
 For example